open-resources/dash_curriculum/tutorial/part4/chapter12.md

 ```
 ````

 [![enter image description here][26]][26]

 ### 12.4.8 Gradient

 Including `bg-gradient` will add additional depth to the background of your app through a smooth transition between two colors.
-Using the `className` approach in this case will only let you illustrate subtle changes.
-The image below compares the snippet we have with and without `bg-gradient` assigned to `className` for `dbc.Container`.
-If you look closely, you'll notice that the top of the background in the right-hand image is slightly lighter.
-How this will look will also depend on which background color you're setting with `bg-{color}`.
+In order to add more flexibility to the gradient effect of the background color, you'll have to resort to the `style` prop.
+As an example, you can set a background color that transitions from white to grey from the left to the right with:

+- `style={"background": "linear-gradient(90deg, white, grey"}`

+`linear` in `linear-gradient` sets the gradient method.
+Other alternatives are `radial` and `conic`. `90` in `90deg` sets the direction through the degrees of the angle of the transition direction.

 ````{dropdown} See Code
     :container: + shadow